The Mariners’ Five Greatest Hitters

 Few players have taken better advantage of the designated hitter role as has Martinez, whose already shaky defense at third base took an essentially permanent hit in 1993 when he suffered a major knee injury during an exhibition game in Vancouver, Canada.

-A seven-time All-Star and lifetime .312 hitter who holds Seattle franchise records with 514 doubles, 1,261 RBIs and 1,283 walks, the offensively gifted but defensively inept Martinez is a challenging case for Hall-of-Fame voters knowing that, had he played before the advent of the DH, he may not have stuck around for nowhere near as long.
+A seven-time All-Star and lifetime .312 hitter who holds Seattle franchise records with 514 doubles, 1,261 RBIs and 1,283 walks, the offensively gifted but defensively inept Martinez made for a challenging case among Hall-of-Fame voters who knew that, had he played before the advent of the DH, he may not have stuck around for nowhere near as long.
+But he made it to Cooperstown anyway, gaining 85% of the vote in his 10th try.

 Alex Rodriguez (1994-2000)